artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 # Testing

-Testing RxJava 2.x works the same way as it does in 1.x. `Flowable` can be tested with `io.reactivex.subscribers.TestSubscriber` whereas the non-backpressured `Observable`, `Single`, `Maybe` and `Completable` can be tested with `io.reactivex.observers.TestObserver`.
+Testing RxJava 2.x works the same way as it does in 1.x. `Flowable` can be tested with `io.reactivex.rxjava3.subscribers.TestSubscriber` whereas the non-backpressured `Observable`, `Single`, `Maybe` and `Completable` can be tested with `io.reactivex.rxjava3.observers.TestObserver`.

 ## test() "operator"